tmtxt/tmtxt.github.com/_posts/2013-01-09-conkeror-stop-loading-and-reload-all-buffers.md

 I usually open many buffers in conkeror (50-100 buffers).
 Also, I have auto save mode enable so everytime I start Conkeror, it automatically loads all of those buffers.
-That can cause my network overload.
+That can cause my network overloaded.
 Moreover, sometimes I need reload all the currently opend buffers to see all the changes.
 So I wrote those 2 little pieces of code to help me achieve it.
 Here are they: